ThePragmaticFuturist/gestault/instructions/step_04_vector_embedding.md

     *   **`generate_embeddings`:** Takes a list of texts, gets the loaded model, uses `model.encode()` (with batching) to create embeddings, logs timing, handles errors, and returns embeddings as a list of lists of floats.

 4.  **Update ChromaDB Initialization (Optional but Recommended):**

 While ChromaDB *can* use its own embedding function, we're generating embeddings manually.
 Let's ensure our `get_or_create_collections` doesn't unintentionally set one up that conflicts.
 We can also explicitly set the distance metric if desired.

+This makes sure we have two collections ready:
+- `rag_documents` (for document content)
+- `chat_sessions` (optional, for future chat memory)

+Set Chroma to use `cosine similarity` to compare embeddings, which is good for semantic search.

+---

     ```python
     # db/database.py